Dr. Faheem has the tools and expertise to help slow the progression of myopia in adolescents for healthier eyes in

 Though there are relevant symptoms that are presented with Myopia, such as blurry vision, constant need to squint, frequent headaches, the only way to diagnose Myopia or any other eye-related issue is with a Comprehensive Eye Exam through a certified Optometrist!
-Here at the Eye Center of Houston, eye health and vision are a top priority for the entire family at ALL ages.
+At the Dry Eye & Specialty Center, eye health and vision are a top priority for the entire family at ALL ages.
 Unlike many other offices, we see patients as young as 6 months of age and highly recommend that every child be seen at that age.
 A pediatric eye examination at 6 months involves neurological testing that can detect vision and eye problems that if left untreated could damage your child’s eyes and hinder their development and interactions with their surroundings.
 Early detection and treatment can save your child’s vision and drastically improve their quality of life.
 If your child has no issues, an examination provides priceless ease of mind that they will possess the visual tools necessary to succeed and live a happy, healthy life!

 Therapy and Treatments